INS Vikramaditya: New design

-As completed, Vikramaditya has a larger full load displacement than when the ship was originally launched in 1982 as Baku.
-1,750 out of 2,500 compartments of the vessel were re-fabricated, and extensive re-cabling was done to support new radars and sensors.
+As completed, Vikramaditya has a larger full load displacement than when the ship was originally launched in 1982 as Baku; 1,750 out of 2,500 compartments of the vessel were refabricated, and extensive recabling was done to support new radars and sensors.
 The elevators were upgraded, and two restraining stands were fitted, allowing combat aircraft to reach full power before making a ski jump-assisted short take-off.
 Three arresting gears were fitted on the aft of the angled deck, and navigation and carrier-landing aids were added to support fixed-wing "short take-off but arrested recovery" (STOBAR) operations.